Compliance

 GDPR for US Businesses

-• Monitor EU resident behavior
+• Monitor EU resident behavior online

-• Target EU markets with marketing
+• Target EU markets with marketing or content

-Additional GDPR Requirements:
+Additional GDPR Requirements

-• Lawful basis for each processing activity
+• Documented lawful basis for each processing activity

 • Data Protection Impact Assessments for high-risk processing

-• Data Processing Agreements with vendors
+• Data Processing Agreements with all vendors

-• Breach notification within 72 hours
+• Breach notification within 72 hours to supervisory authority

 • International data transfer mechanisms (if sending data outside EU/EEA)

-GDPR vs. State Laws:
+GDPR vs State Laws

-• GDPR is generally stricter
+• GDPR is generally stricter than US state laws

-• Different rights and obligations
+• Different rights framework and obligations

-• Much higher penalties
+• Much higher penalties (up to 4% of global revenue)

-• Different enforcement mechanisms
+• Different enforcement mechanisms and authorities

 Other International Laws